Leaflet/Leaflet/docs/plugins.md

 		<td>
 			<a href="https://github.com/react-map/leaflet.migrationLayer">leaflet.migrationLayer</a>
 		</td><td>
-			leafet.migrationLayer is used to show migration data such as population, flight, vehicle, traffic and so on.
+			leaflet.migrationLayer is used to show migration data such as population, flight, vehicle, traffic and so on.
 Data visualization on map.<a href="https://react-map.github.io/leaflet.migrationLayer">demo</a>
 		</td><td>
 			<a href="https://github.com/react-map">Sylvenas</a>
 		</td>